albertonavasg/pmod-oled-rgb/README.md

     sudo tar -xzvf rootfs.tar.gz -C /media/rootfs

-The SD is ready to bne plugged in the PYNQ-Z2.
+The SD is ready to be plugged in the PYNQ-Z2.

+Custom details applied to Petalinux:

+- **EXT4 rootfs**.
+Same as INITRD (default) root file system, requires to be extracted into the SD before the first boot up, but is permanent between reboots.

 [comment]: (Links)